CodersCampus/SingleSignOnWidget/README.md

     </our-signon-widget>
 </body>
 ```
 As an alternative, [Lit allows a Web Component to be wrapped inside of a React component with relative ease](https://lit.dev/docs/frameworks/react/).
-So if it was necessary to secure _**only a part of your React SPA**_ with our Single Sign On Widget, no problem.
+So if it was necessary to secure _**only a part of your React SPA**_ with our Single Sign On Widget, no problem (but code not shown).

 ## Which app actually manages the roles for each user?

 **Q: Which app actually manages the roles for each user?**

-A: The management of user roles depends on your specific implementation.
-Typically, the app that requires role-based access control manages the roles for its users.
-The Single Sign-On Widget can help facilitate role-based authentication, but the role management logic may reside in the individual apps.
+A: This is a trick question!
+Technically, it could be _any_ app, and even the functionality within our currently chosen configuration might include wholesale changes over 2024.

+So instead let's answer this question as a current snapshot only.
+As it initially rolls out, the app that is used to admin roles is the Firebase admin client, itself.
+Same client that you would use if you were to set up your own Firebase account and configure new and existing projects.

+Because roles, in our case, are currently persisted as a Firestore database entry, and the admin client can manipulate Firestore data directly, this is possible.

+If you are raising your eyebrows and scratching you head, you should be.
+This is non-optimal at best, and highly questionable behavior at worst.

+There are many great ways to build an app to manipulate data in a Firestore database.
+Eventually we would build such an app, or add such functionality to an already existing app.
+Just maybe not in 2024.

 ## What if authorization is identity-based in addition to or instead of role-based?